 In research conducted in 2020, scientists think that lions have contagious yawns – when one lion yawns, nearby lions yawn too.
 This is shown in human behaviour too.
 Also, scientists noticed that a lion’s yawn signals to other lions that it is time to get moving.

 Palagi’s research students, Grazia Casett and Andrea Paolo Nolfo, observed 19 lions living in two social groups at the Siyafunda Wildlife & Conservation Camp, which is a research camp in the Greater Makalali Private Game Reserve in Limpopo province in South Africa.
-They took about five hours of video for each lion, day and night, over four months in 2020.
+They took about five hours of video for each African Lion, day and night, over four months in 2020.

 The researchers found that the second lion started yawning within three minutes of the first lion.
 In 75% of occasions, the yawn occurred within one minute.
 The researchers also realised that the yawning signalled to the whole group that it was time to get up and start walking.
 The lions were 11 times more likely to synchronise their next moves with the first lion.
 The researchers called the first lion that yawned, the “trigger” lion.